 Allotments or portions of allotments representing restored or retroactive benefits for a prior unaffected month shall not be reduced, suspended, or cancelled, even if they are issued during an affected month.

-(C) Suspensions and cancellations
+(C) How are suspensions and cancellations processed?

 If a decision is made to suspend or cancel the distribution of food assistance benefits in a given month, ODJFS shall notify county agencies of the date the suspension or cancellation is to take effect.